 Through iterative discussion between IDP and science community members, it has become clear that the drills in IDP inventory for retrieving rock cores from under 100 m and under 700 m of glacial ice are not optimal logistically for retrieving cores from under 200 m of ice, which is an important depth for understanding the first two feet of estimated sea level rise from current melting of the Greenland Ice Sheet.
-In PY 2022, IDP reviewed potential solutions and discussed with NSF the purchase and modification of a commercially available rock coring rig that is optimized for depths up to 200 m.
+The IDP Long Range Science Plan 2022-2032 prioritized acquisition of a drill rig with increased agility and safety for retrieving rock core from beneath 200 m of ice.
+IDP worked with community scientists and IDP engineers to develop the IDP Science Requirements for the BASE (Basal Access and Subglacial Exploration) Drill, which were finalized in April 2022.
 With community enthusiasm and NSF support from both the Arctic and Antarctic sections, IDP was given approval in February 2022 to pursue the purchase of a 200 m rock coring rig.